cloudmesh/classes/docs/source/ssh.rst

 Using SSH from Windows
 ----------------------------------------------------------------------

-.. hint:: |info-image| For Linux users, please skip to the section :ref:`s-ssh-generate`
+.. hint:: For Linux users, please skip to the section :ref:`s-ssh-generate`
-.. hint:: |info-image| For Mac users, please skip to the section :ref:`s-ssh-osx`
+.. hint:: For Mac users, please skip to the section :ref:`s-ssh-osx`

 .. warning:: For this class we recommend that you use a virtual
 	     machine via virtual box and use the Linux ssh instructions.
 The information here is just provided for completness and no support will be offered for native windows support.

 Windows users need to have some special software to be able to use the SSH commands.
 If you have one that you are comfortable with and know